AI Agent Workflow Implementation Guide for Dev Teams

 Quantifying Workflow Dysfunction

-Software complexity, manual processes, and slow review cycles consistently rank as top productivity killers.
+McKinsey's 2024 developer productivity research identifies software complexity, manual processes, and slow review cycles as top productivity killers.
 Complexity breeds handoffs, handoffs create waiting, and waiting fuels the interruption cycle that drains development teams.
 Engineering managers struggle with fair workload distribution while tech leads juggle ambiguous requirements and mounting technical debt.

 How AI Agents Transform Development Workflows